-In this article, we’ll walk through embedding an Adobe form in the place of the native Turtl lead capture form.
+In this article, we’ll walk through embedding an Adobe form in place of the native Turtl lead capture form.
 We’ll cover configuring Adobe forms with Turtl and setting up a redirect page.
 Let’s dive in.

 Notes: